jclaeso/jc024-atmosphere-temp-gradient/g25 instructions.md

 ---

+in subplot1:
-add dashed thin lines that shows the beam trajectories for the case that the air is at a constant temperature of 20 degrees Celsius.
-The lines should be in a the same color as the beams, but with a lower opacity and dashed.
+add dashed thin lines that shows the beam trajectories for a case with no air or air of constant temperature.
+The beams should propagate in a stright line from the emission point to the wall.
+The lines should be in a the same color as the beams, but with a lower opacity and dashed and 50% thinner.